koroandr/log4ts/README.md

 # Log4ts

-Log4ts is a logging library inspired by Log4j and Log4js
+Log4ts is a client logging library inspired by Log4j and Log4js.

-It's currently in develop, but I look forward to finish it in October.

 ##Getting started